 Android devices with Google apps include devices sold by Google or one of our partners and include phones, cameras, vehicles, wearables and televisions.
-These devices use Google Play Services and other pre-installed apps that include services such as Gmail, Maps, your phone's camera and phone dialler, text-to-speech conversion, keyboard input and security features.
+These devices use Google Play Services and other pre-installed apps that include services such as Gmail, appropriate safeguards benefits the public

+Maps, your phone's camera and phone dialler, text-to-speech conversion, keyboard input and security features.
 Learn more about Google Play services.